How can I customize the Readwise to Obsidian Export?

 {% endif -%}

 A common use case in tools for thought such as Roam Research and Obsidian is to backlink the date in this header to your Daily Notes page.
-To make this work for yourself, you'll need to format the {{date}} variable to match your Daily Notes formatting and then double brackets ([[)) to the template in Readwise.
+To make this work for yourself, you'll need to format the {{date}} variable to match your Daily Notes formatting.
+For example, if your Daily Note uses the format of YYYY-MM-DD, you could match that format by modifying the filter on the date variable like so: {{date|date('Y-m-d')}}

 Highlights